 I suspect I am not the only one enjoying a bit of this schadenfreude.
 There are quite a few other fields where the serious analysts, those who have developed pretty ironclad scientific analysis, are treated the same way by the punditocracy.
 Defenders of agritech and those who question U.S. military adventures come to mind.
 It even happens in areas where the powerful faction can generally base their position on valid and defensible science, as with climate change; anyone questioning the orthodoxy, no matter how legitimately, is personally smeared and attacked with simplistic propaganda, even when a legitimate scientific response is possible.
 Another example of my own work comes to mind, one where Mr. Trump cited my work on the health problems caused by wind turbines (correctly — he was 100% right on this one), and the Washington Post’s Sarah Kaplan used that to smear both him and me because the truth departs from “the narrative” and her employer’s economic interests.
 Never mind that Trump and I were the ones arguing for taking the science seriously and Kaplan is woefully unqualified to judge the topic.
 (I recounted that story, and my resulting sympathy for those who voted for Trump, at my other blog, here and here.)

-That brings up the other element of such totalitarian propaganda, the politics of personal destruction, substituting ad hominem attacks, delivered with maximum schoolyard-bully viciousness, for substantive rebuttal.
+That brings up the other element of such totalitarian propaganda, the politics of personal destruction, using ad hominem attacks, delivered with maximum schoolyard-bully viciousness, rather than substantive rebuttal.
 Like tobacco controllers (along with many stripes of “environmentalists” and others), Trump and his people do not merely tell blatant lies, but they try to personally harm those who question those lies.
 In Trump’s case it is obviously impossible to attack everyone who is seriously questioning the official lies, as can be done for smaller-pond topics, but a bit of picking and choosing can be equally damaging.
 Again, it is difficult to not enjoy some schadenfreude about this happening to the mainstream media, given that they have been complicit in the small pond versions of it (as in that attack on me).

 Oh, and I did not choose that phrase “totalitarian propaganda” arbitrarily.
 It is a reference to the work of Arendt and others that has been getting a bit more popular attention than usual.
 (See this still-popular NYT op-ed from November for a nice explanation.)
 The basic concept of authoritarian propaganda is what you probably already understand the phrase to mean.
 It is usually grounded in us-versus-them appeals, playing on fear and tribalism.
 E.g., “American carnage” and hellhole inner cities.
 Or similarly, the threats from the magically potent machinations of “Big Tobacco”.
 If there are Jews or gay people available to blame, that seems to work particularly well.

-But Arendt draws a distinction (idiosyncratic; this is not a generally accepted terminology), suggesting that this authoritarian propaganda only goes so far, and eventually weakens in the face of facts (crime is down; torture does not work; smoke-free tobacco products are close to harmless).
+But Arendt draws a distinction (idiosyncratic; this is not a generally accepted terminology), suggesting that this authoritarian propaganda only goes so far, and eventually weakens in the face of facts (crime is down; torture does not work; smoke-free tobacco products are approximately harmless).
 But totalitarian propaganda seeks to construct a simplistic “reality” that is impervious to evidence.
 It creates a closed system of circularities, meaning there are only outputs but no inputs.
 And, yes, a closed system should not be able to produce any information beyond the “I think, therefore I am” level.
 But actual empirical claims are made (“biggest inauguration crowd ever”, “350K prevented from smoking”).
 These are not based on actual science, and indeed may be obviously false from the perspective of anyone outside the system.
 But what the closed system “thinks” ought to be true about the world is declared to be fact and is simply repeated until it is accepted as such.
 (Note: that is my characterization of it from a more engineering-ish perspective, not Arendt’s original.)

 The point is that this is not even a little bit novel in the world of government policy making, as the media pundits would have us believe this week.
 It is business-as-usual at the detail level, even though it is a somewhat unusual to see at the top of the page (but only somewhat; see: “weapons of mass destruction”).
 As I implied in that “I have long made a study” tweet, I find the Trump phenomenon entirely familiar.
 I believe I am in an unusually good position to understand the implications of a lieocracy (there must be a better word for that, but nothing comes to mine).
 There are many of us, of course, who have been on the science end of these seemingly futile policy battles between science and totalitarian propaganda.
 But few others have made a focused study of the history, political science, and sociology of this lieocracy per se.